alexbecker/prompt-injection/paper.typ

 Our metric out-performs Attention Tracker for 3 out of 4 models.
-Attention Tracker performs extremely well on Completion and Ignore-Completion attacks---which as shown in Appendix 2, Table 6 are the most frequently successful---but poorly on other attacks#footnote[ A breakdown by attack type is available in the Jupyter notebook in our GitHub repository.].
+Attention Tracker performs extremely well on Completion and Ignore-Completion attacks---which as shown in Appendix II, Table VII are the most frequently successful---but poorly on other attacks#footnote[ A breakdown by attack type is available in the Jupyter notebook in our GitHub repository.].
 We were unable to determine why Attention Tracker performs so poorly for Qwen2.5-7B-Instruct, where it exhibits a similar but much narrow distribution of scores by attack type.